November 30th

 Eventually, all sorrows will be followed by happiness.
 Keep the faith.

-All celebrations fizzle out and sadness looms in.
-Don't lose your grounding when happy.
+All celebrations fizzle out and in creeps sadness.
+Do not lose your composure when happy.

-Life's a like a wheel that keeps turning; what is on top will eventually hit the bottom.
-And what's at rock bottom will eventually rise to the top.
+Life's like a wheel that keeps turning—what is on top will eventually hit the bottom and that which is at rock bottom will eventually rise to the top.

-All one can do is - remember 'this too shall pass', in both circumstances!
+All we can do is remember—this too shall pass—in both circumstances!

 pada vigrahaH: